It is legal to bet on sports online from Denver, Colorado. Check some of the best sports betting options in The Centennial State below.

 Sports betting in and around Denver

-Colorado currently has just one live horse racetrack facility, Arapahoe Park in Aurora.
+Also, Colorado currently has just one live horse racetrack facility, Arapahoe Park in Aurora.
 This runs on Fridays, Saturdays and Sundays for 13 consecutive weekends between May and August.
 No live greyhound racing currently runs in Colorado, though (sportsbook BetAmerica and Xpressbet are not accepting customers from Denver, CO).
+Learn more about horse racing betting options in Colorado here.

 Several off-track betting facilities run in Colorado, which offer wagering on simulcast horse and greyhound racing year round.
 Only pari-mutuel (pooled) betting on greyhounds and horses are allowed.